Hotmoka/hotmoka/tutorial/Takamaka.md

 usual representation for such alternatives, and a `nextTurn()` method, that alternates between cross and circle.

-> The `Tile` enumeration has been defined as `static` since it does not
+> The `Tile` enumeration has been defined as `static` since it needn't
-> need to access the external `TicTacToe` object.
+> access the external `TicTacToe` object.
 It is well possible
 > to get rid of that `static`: the contract will work perfectly well anyway.
 > However, adding `static` is a Java feature that allows
 > programmers to reduce the memory footprint of the enumeration elements and the
 > cost of garbage collection.
 In the case of Takamaka, it also reduces the
-> gas cost of using this enumeration, which is probably a more convicing
+> gas cost of using this enumeration, which is probably a more convincing
 > argument for using `static`, since gas is money.

 The board of the game is represented as a `new StorageArray<Tile>(9, Tile.EMPTY)`, whose